When You Should Avoid Trading Links

 - They own the other sites (likely a self-promoting network*)

 - They are trading links (could be harmless but could also be triangular linking**)

 - They are getting paid to place the links there by owners of other sites, i.e., selling links.

 *Google is a domain registrar so it can easily spot networks owned by the same person by comparing their name, address, phone, email or other information.
 The network scheme is likely to be the next casualty in Google's algorithim.

 **Google can spot triangular linking because it follows the links and anytime it sees a pattern of the same links on different sites they may all be demoted.

 All three of the above, and especially the last one, can cause the outgoing links to be devalued because Google doesn't like people manipulating their engine and if you trade links with them it can reflect back on your site.

-The best sites to trade links with will have relevant content, they will place your link within the content of one of their pages and it will be a do-follow link.
+The best sites to trade links with will have relevant content and they will place your link within the content of one of their pages.

 All Rights Reserved